xcode75/XMPlusDocs/install/xmplus.md

 > `Timeout`: time before no response from api.

-> `UpdatePeriodic`:  time(seconds) after backend send data to the fromt end and retrieve nre data from frontend . least is 60 seconds, if you change theis value, remember to also change in admin panel > api settings > Update Period(s)
+> `UpdatePeriodic`:  time(seconds) after backend send data to the frontend and retrieve new data from frontend.
+Least time is 60 seconds, if you change theis value, remember to also change in admin panel > api settings > Update Period(s)

 > `CertConfig`: you only need to set these if you set cert mode to DNS when creating server. it is used to resolve cert address when generating certificate when tls is enable.

 ### Importan Notice
 Do not install backend on same server as frontend if you intend to enable tls on the backend.

-Reason: certificate generation need port 80 to be free, but since frontend is running on port 80/443, backend will panic, and cannot start.
+Reason: certificate generation need port 80 to be free, but since the frontend is running on port 80/443, backend will panic, and cannot start.

 ### Backend Transit(Tunnel) (Node A -> Transit -> Node B)